Foreign Entry Requirements: Oman to Portugal

 Portugal

-Oman A valid passport and an
+Oman A passport with at least 6 months validity and an

-stay in Oman, which varies according to the purpose of travel.
-Alternatively, U.S. citizens may obtain a 30-day visa by presenting
+purpose of travel.
+Alternatively, U.S. citizens may obtain

-their U.S. passports on arrival at all Oman land, sea, and air entry points.
-Note: The validity period of the applicant's
+Oman land, sea, and air entry points.
+Note: The validity period

-passport should not be less than six months.
-Adequate funds and proof of an onward/return ticket, though not required, are
+Adequate funds and proof of an onward/return ticket, though not

-visit/business/work contract visas are available, but these must be arranged in advance through an Omani sponsor.
-To obtain
+visit/business/work contract visas are available, but these must be

-a visa or for details on entry and travel requirements, please contact the
+for details on entry and travel requirements, please contact the

 Embassy of the Sultanate of Oman, 2535 Belmont